Ash-throated flycatcher: Conservation and threats

 Because of its extensive range, very large population, and generally increasing numbers, the ash-throated flycatcher has been listed as a species of least concern by the International Union for Conservation of Nature.
 It is one of the species protected by the Migratory Bird Treaty Act.
 In the United States, the creation of bluebird trails, a network of nest boxes put out for the continent's three bluebird species, may benefit ash-throated flycatchers as they will also use the boxes.

 Ash-throated flycatchers have been found to be negatively affected by noise pollution.
-Noise pollution is an unnaturally high and harmful level of noise within an environment, and can be caused by industrial changes like airplanes or factories.
+Noise pollution is an unnaturally high and harmful level of noise within an environment, and can be caused by industrial changes like automobiles, airplanes or factories.
 In one study, noise pollution caused decreases in baseline corticosterone and increases in acute (stressor-induced) corticosterone levels in both adult female and nestling ash-throated flycatchers.
 At the highest levels of environmental noise, nestling flycatchers also showed decreased feather growth and body mass.
-Abnormal noise levels may also decrease the ash-throated flycatcher’s listening area within its territory, affecting its ability to find prey or avoid predators.
+Abnormal noise levels may also decrease the ash-throated flycatcher's listening area within its territory, affecting its ability to find prey or avoid predators.